mikgrycz/mikgrycz/README.md

 - [Dell Technologies](https://jobs.dell.com/en/itpoland): Focusing on PowerStore servicing and quality assurance; working on testing/ automation pipelines
 - [Pegasystems](https://www.pega.com): Working on an application supporting the learning process that utilizes Generative AI to create a knowledge assessment test based on entered topics. (university project)
 - [Jagielloński University](https://en.uj.edu.pl): Computer Science

-## 📚 What I am currently learning
-- Diving into ML
 <!--
 **mikgrycz/mikgrycz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.